 Adult social care services should liaise with children's social care services to ensure that there is a joined-up approach when carrying out such assessments.

 Housing and homelessness services in local authorities and others at the front line such as environmental health organisations are subject to Section 11 duties.
 Practitioners working in these services may become aware of conditions that could have or are having an adverse impact on children.
 Under Part 1 of the Housing Act 2004, authorities must take account of the impact of health and safety hazards in housing on vulnerable occupants, including children, when deciding on the action to be taken by landlords to improve conditions.
 Housing authorities also have an important role to play in safeguarding vulnerable young people, including young people who are pregnant or leaving care or a secure establishment.

-Clinical commissioning groups are one of the three statutory safeguarding partners.
+Integrated Care Boards are one of the three statutory safeguarding partners.
 NHS organisations and agencies are subject to Section 11 duties.
 Health professionals are in a strong position to identify welfare needs or safeguarding concerns regarding individual children and, where appropriate, provide support.
 This includes understanding risk factors, communicating and sharing information effectively with children and families, liaising with other organisations and agencies, assessing needs and capacity, responding to those needs and contributing to multi-agency assessments and reviews.

 A wide range of health professionals have a critical role to play in safeguarding and promoting the welfare of children including: GPs, primary care practitioners, paediatricians, nurses, health visitors, midwives, school nurses, those working in maternity, child and adolescent mental health, allied health practitioners youth custody establishments, sexual, alcohol and drug services for both adults and children unscheduled and emergency care settings highly specialised services and secondary and tertiary care.